 Unsecured claim holders are entitled to receive at least what they would be paid in a Chapter 7 case, but that amount can be paid over the life of the plan, and the Chapter 13 debtor has great control over the timing and amount of payments to unsecured claim holders.
 Unsecured claim holders receive only the amount that they would receive upon if you had filed a Chapter 7.

 - Negotiating with creditors.
-The filing of a Chapter 13 case shifts responsibility for dealing with creditors to debtor’s counsel and the trustee.
+The filing of a Chapter 13 case shifts responsibility for dealing with creditors to the debtor’s counsel and the trustee.
 Debtors need to understand that creditors should not be contacting them and that they should not be contacting creditors.

 - Divorce and other marital problems.
 Divorce is a principal cause of financial distress, and marital problems can threaten a Chapter 13 case.
 The debtor should be encouraged to communicate any serious marital problem with counsel before a domestic disaster leads to the demise of the Chapter 13 case.

 - Tax returns and tax refunds.
 The debtor remains responsible for filing tax returns both before and after they file a bankruptcy case.
-A debtor must turn over pre filing and post filing tax returns to the Trustee and must report future income tax refunds to the Trustee, and may have to pay all tax refunds received by the debtor during the case to the Trustee.
+A debtor must turn over pre-filing and post-filing tax returns to the Trustee and must report future income tax refunds to the Trustee and may have to pay all tax refunds received by the debtor during the case to the Trustee.

 - Signing documents.
 The debtor must sign the petition, Schedules, and Statement of Financial Affairs.

-These documents are not usually signed during the first visit to counsel’s office.
+These documents are not usually signed during the first visit to your counsel’s office.
 A debtor will likely have to return to the attorney’s office or sign the documents by mail.
 A debtor signs the bankruptcy documents under penalties of perjury.
 Filing false information is a crime.